 Fukushima however links localized receptive fields with the idea of localized topography:

 […] orderly synaptic connections are formed between retina and optic tectum not only in the development in the embryo but also in regeneration in the adult amphibian or fish

-This is one of the enduring facts of visual neuroscience: inputs from the retina are preserved topologically as they make their way to the LGN, V1, and onwards to extrastriate cortex.
+This is one of the enduring facts of visual neuroscience: inputs from the retina are preserved topologically as they make their way to the LGN, V1, and onwards to the extrastriate cortex.
 Visual angle and log radius are mapped from the retina to V1 in development, guided by chemical gradients.
-The progression of the maps reverse as we go up the visual hierarchy (in fact, areas are defined by this very reversal in direction).
-What’s remarkable is how precise the topography is: Hubel and Wiesel estimated that in primary visual cortex, neighbouring cells varied in receptive field center by less than half a receptive field.
+The progression of the maps reverses as we go up the visual hierarchy (in fact, areas are defined by this very reversal in direction).
+What’s remarkable is how precise the topography is: Hubel and Wiesel estimated that in the primary visual cortex, neighbouring cells varied in receptive field center by less than half a receptive field.

 There’s another fact of life in cortex, which is that horizontal wiring is expensive.
 If a neuron integrates from localized inputs, and those inputs are retinotopically organized, that neuron will have a localized receptive field.
 If you assume that the synaptic pattern is localized and random then for every cell, there must be other similarly tuned cells somewhere else in the visual field.
 My postdoc advisor Dario Ringach introduced a model (2004) for how simple cells in primary visual cortex can occur from such sparse localized connections.

 That covers feature maps.
 However, if the input statistics to primary visual cortex are stationary, then a self-supervised criterion could refine a randomly initialized V1 feature map, effectively letting the input do the weight tying – a subtle point brought up by Blake Richards.